joshbegley/nyt-latest/previous.md

 https://nytimes.com/2025/09/09/opinion/france-bayrou-macron-government.html

 **Phillies think outside the box, snatch win over Mets to stretch NL East lead to season high**\
-`It was a day, really, of getting creative at Citizens Bank Park, where the Phillies increased their NL East lead to eight games. `\
+`It was a day, really, of thinking outside the box at Citizens Bank Park, where the Phillies increased their NL East lead to eight games. `\
 https://nytimes.com/athletic/6612232/2025/09/09/phillies-mets-nl-east-lead-standings-trea-turner/

 **Vuelta a Espana week two: More protests, more UAE victories, and a closer battle for the red jersey than expected?**\